- As many as 75% of Americans are lacking in vitamin D.

 Your best bet?
 Aim for all three.

 Sunlight, dietary sources, and supplementation, that is.
-One of the cool things about vitamin D is that because it’s fat-soluble, our body is able to store it for longer—so as long as you’re getting fairly consistent amounts from all of the three sources mentioned above, you’re already off to a great start.
+One of the cool things about vitamin D is that because it’s fat-soluble, our body is able to store it for longer—so as long as you’re getting consistent daily intake from all of the three sources mentioned above, you’re already off to a great start.